-Conduction is used by budget/older models and involves directly heating the herb as if it were in an oven.
-They use a lower temperature, meaning that battery life tends to be longer and is useful for casual vaping throughout the day.
+Conduction is used by budget and older models.
+This involves directly heating the herbs as if they were in an oven.
+They use lower temperatures and battery life tends to be longer.
+This method is useful for casual vaping throughout the day.

-Convection uses air to warm the herb and is generally accepted to produce a smoother and tastier vape over a course of a session.
+Convection uses air to heat the herb.
+This results in a smoother and an overall tastier vape over the course of a session.

 The latter is preferred by most vapers but there are some all-day vapers who find conduction suits their needs better.

 Using A Temperature To Suit Your Herb Is Key

 Regardless of which heating method you opt for, it’s not much use without a battery that’s capable of delivering a hefty amount of power.

 When preparing your vape, only use the driest and finely grounded herbs.
 Most devices will be able to generate a quality vape at between 325-350°C if your herb is bone dry.

 If the herb is slightly moist it can still be enjoyed but your device will demand a temperature around 375-400°C. At that heat you’re going to produce a heck of a lot of vapour and correspondingly get through your herb pretty quickly.